 Manifests.

-A manifest shall be filled out in triplicate, with the original manifest remaining with the originating MTC, a second copy provide to the destination MTC on arrival, and a copy to be kept with the licensed MTC Agent during transportation and returned to the MTC on completion of the transportation.
+An MTC shall complete a manifest prior to transporting Marijuana or Marijuana Products between Marijuana Establishments or an MTC.
+An MTC may utilize a physical or electronic manifest during the transportation of Marijuana or Marijuana Product

 Prior to transport, the manifest shall be securely transmitted to the destination MTC by facsimile or email.

 On arrival at the destination MTC, an MTC Agent at the destination MTC shall compare the manifest produced by the agents who transported the Marijuana Products to the copy transmitted by facsimile or email.
 This manifest shall, at a minimum, include: